About the course

 - Department of Zoology.

-You will be equipped with a wide range of skills that you will need whether you wish to pursue a career in research or industrial sector.
+You will be equipped with a wide range of skills that you will need whether you wish to pursue a career in research, government or private sector.

 In applying for this programme, you may submit further applications for up to two of the following associated programmes without paying an additional application fee.